Metal Detecting Research 101 - Practical Guide

 Just like in any successful real estate business, "location, location and location!" is the key principle in serious metal detecting.
 That means "research, research and research!"

-Without conducting a serious research, a metal detectorist cannot obtain any good leads to the never-searched and, therefore, "fruitful" locations.
+Without serious research, a metal detectorist cannot obtain any good leads to the never-searched and, therefore, "fruitful" locations.
 So the detectorist ends up detecting at the well-known, frequently visited and the so-called "hunted-out" sites, and competing with other detectorists who are doing the same.
 Such a passive approach to pursuing the hobby only results in wasting a lot of time and effort for recovering only fewer and mediocre finds.

 Theoretically, a good site to metal detect is an area that was or has been utilized (trade, business, recreation, etc.) by either a few people over a long period of time, or by thousands over a brief period of time.
 In reality, the best hunt sites are the ones that have not seen many detectorists or, even better, have not been searched at all.
 Research, now more than ever, is essential for finding such good sites and getting true rewards for substantial time and efforts put into the process.